School Trip Ideas Abroad: The Ultimate Planning Guide

 Where do you want to go?
 This is not always such a simple question as it sounds!

-Perhaps your school trip involves Roman history, in which case the obvious answer would be a school trip in Rome.
+Perhaps you’re looking for a science school trip where students can experience a wide variety of biodiversity, in which case The Galapagos or Costa Rica would be ideal school trip destinations.
+Alternatively you might be looking for more of a physical challenge where students will need to work together to achieve a common goal in which case Himalayan trekking in Nepal or volunteer work in Tanzania would make excellent school trip locations.
 But perhaps there are other restrictions that come into play, such as the length of the flight, or the temperature of the destination country.
 These important questions can help streamline your planning phenomenally.

 This can be difficult decision, but our expert destination knowledge means we are able to advise you on which location will suit your school expedition best.
 Our Expedition Leaders are situated throughout the world and this permanent base in many countries means we have local knowledge and can offer advanced educational program suggestions for your subject-specific school trips, your trip aims and budget.